 The study «Enhancing EU action to support universal standards for women's rights during democratic transitions» was requested by the European Parliament's Subcommittee on Human Rights.

-- Prof. Kalliope Agapiou-Josephides, EIUC Vice-President, Jean Monnet Chair Holder (2001) and Assistant Professor at the University of Cyprus.
+- Prof. Kalliope Agapiou-Josephides, EIUC Deputy-President, Jean Monnet Chair Holder (2001) and Assistant Professor at the University of Cyprus.